Thursday, November 24, 2011

 Friday, September 17, 2010

-Structure-Function Study of Global Pharmaceutical Linkage
+Structure-Function Study of Global Pharmaceutical Law

-I am pleased to be part of a new global consortium of eleven intellectual property law and health policy scholars, economists, and practicing lawyers in nine counties.
+I am pleased to be part of a global consortium of eleven intellectual property law and health policy scholars, economists, and practicing lawyers in nine counties.
 The group is called the Consortium Study of Global Pharmaceutical Linkage.

 The Consortium is spread across nations with established, maturing, and nascent linkage regulations as follows:

-• Canada: Ron Bouchard
+• Canada: Ron Bouchard (Manitoba)

-• Canada: Aidan Hollis
+• Canada: Aidan Hollis (Calgary)

-• Canada: Joel Lexchin
+• Canada: Joel Lexchin (Toronto)

-• U.S.: Dan Cahoy
+• U.S.: Dan Cahoy (Penn State)

-• EU: Bengt Domeij (Sweden)
+• EU: Bengt Domeij (Uppsala, Sweden)

-• EU: Graham Dutfield (U.K.)
+• EU: Graham Dutfield (Leeds, U.K.)

-• Mexico: Juan Louis Serrano
+• Mexico: Juan Louis Serrano (Mexico City)

-• Australia: Tom Faunce
+• Australia: Tom Faunce (ANU)

-• China: Paul Jones
+• China: Paul Jones (Toronto)

-• South Korea: Heesob Nam
+• South Korea: Heesob Nam (Seoul)

-• India: Feroz Ali Khader
+• India: Feroz Ali Khader (Currently at Duke)

 The Consortium includes individuals with litigation experience with pharmaceutical linkage regulations on both sides of the brand-generic divide, scholars in Faculties of Law, Medicine, Health, and Economics, and practicing lawyers working in law firms and Non-Governmental Organizations.